multiversx/mx-docs/docs/sdk-and-tools/rest-api/network.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Query information about the Network.
+[comment]: # (mx-abstract)

+This component of the REST API allows one to query information about the Network, such as network configuration and parameters.

 [comment]: # (mx-context-auto)